sandygiuliani/sandygiuliani.github.io/cv/index.md

 ## Work & Research Experience

+**Scientist, Chief Technical Officer team** at [AstraZeneca](www.astrazeneca.co.uk)
+*February 2016 - ongoing*

+* scouting new technologies that could translate into employee- or patient-facing solutions

 **Scientist, Intelligent Pharmaceuticals** at [AstraZeneca](www.astrazeneca.co.uk)
 *June 2015 - January 2016*

-* currently supporting the roll out and testing of mobile health devices and apps for the respiratory portfolio
+* managed the development and roll out of mobile health devices and apps for the respiratory portfolio

 **Scientist, Early Product Development** at [AstraZeneca](www.astrazeneca.co.uk)